mjancarik/merkur/docs/docs/component-plugin.md

 ### props

 The `props` property defines interface between Merkur widget and you application.
 It contains data from the application or server which are input for the widget.
 The data must be stringify-able.
-We can't directly mutate `props` instead of use [setProps]({{ '/docs/component-plugin#setprops' | relative_url }}) method.
+You can't directly mutate `props` use [setProps]({{ '/docs/component-plugin#setprops' | relative_url }}) method insted.

 ### state

 The `state` property contains current internal state of Merkur widget.
 The data must be stringify-able.
-We can't directly mutate `state` instead of use [setState]({{ '/docs/component-plugin#setstate' | relative_url }}) method.
+You can't directly mutate `state` use [setState]({{ '/docs/component-plugin#setstate' | relative_url }}) method instead.

 ### assets